Los Banos Car Accident and Personal Injury Lawyer

 - At-Fault Driver’s Liability Insurance: Under the California Insurance Code §11580.1b, all drivers are required to carry liability insurance to operate a motor vehicle.
 The minimum liability insurance required in California is $15,000 for bodily injury of one party, $30,000 for bodily injury or death of two or more people, and $5,000 for property damage.

 - Uninsured Motorist Coverage: The state of California imposes strict financial liability laws on drivers.
-Despite these laws, approximately 15.2 percent of drivers in California are uninsured, according to the Insurance Information Institute (III).
+According to the Insurance Information Institute (III), approximately 15.2 percent of California drivers are uninsured despite these laws.
 When a person has suffered injuries in a crash caused by a motorist with no liability insurance, that person may be covered by the uninsured motorist coverage of their insurance policy.

 - Underinsured Motorist Coverage: If a negligent driver carries the minimum liability coverage required by California law, $15,000 may not be enough to cover your medical expenses, lost wages, and pain and suffering.
 When that happens, you may be able to file a claim under your own underinsured motorist coverage to supplement any personal injury damages that are not covered by the other driver.